pdvanmeter/ROBOT_V1/README.md

 Known Issues:
 - The startup time for the geometricModel is pretty slow.
 This is an issue that is currently being addressed.
 - The geometricModel can take longer than expected to check for collisions between some large or complex components.
 This is a result of the current design, and there is not much that can be done to correct this without a major overhaul of the system.
+However, as of this version, the addition of more complex bounding boxes has improved this problem significantly in most cases.
-- As a result of the aforementioned slowness, the moveJ() function of the geometricModel works slowly for many actuations which which position non-adjacent parts of the robot very near each other or the environment.
-This is most problematic in regards to the tool mount and part 5 of the robot (the upper arm).
-This should be corrected by speeding up the crash detection functions, not moveJ() itself.
+- As a result of the aforementioned slowness, the moveJ() function of the geometricModel works slowly for many actuations which osition non-adjacent parts of the robot very near each other or the environment.
+However, as of Version 1.1.0, moveJ() is again considered functional on reasonably fast computers.

 In Development:
-- Calibration procedure using SVD analysis.
-- Closer integration of the geometricModel's crash protection with the RX130's movement capabilities.
 - Numerous tweaks, features, and bugfixes.